BDomzal/magnetstein_x_chemical_reactions/README.md

 This repository contains the code for the analysis of chemical reaction kinetics using nuclear magnetic resonance (NMR) spectra and the Magnetstein algorithm.

 Magnetstein is available [here](https://github.com/BDomzal/magnetstein).
-To be able to use all the functionalities dedicated for the analysis of chemical reactions, make sure that you set branch to initial_proportions.
+The function dedicated for the analysis of chemical reactions is `estimate_proportions_in_time`.

 ## About the method